[pageinfo chapter=”elements” chapnos=”1″ chaptitle=”Elements of our hybrid existence”/]

 - II material artefacts and design — The world is full of ‘things’ both natural things such as stones and constructed things such as scissors, books and mobile phones.
 Our understanding of the former is germane to the design of the latter.

 - IV digital artefacts and virtual physicality — Sometimes we emulate aspects of the physical world in the digital: virtual reality creating whole parallel worlds; the desktop metaphor; dragging images in an iPhone; or even the idea of ‘visiting’ a web site.
 Do we understand enough about the physical world to be able to capture the right aspects?
 And computation itself is embodied in silicon and magnetic surfaces and bound by that materiality (see also the PalCom project “making computing palpable” [[PC08]]).
 There can only be a finite amount of computation in a finite space, and information flows take time, hence the star like pattern of supercomputer circuits.
-Even the Turing machine can be thought of as a touring machine as any physical attempt to pull an infinitely long tape would break the tape and the machine instead needs to traverse a fixed tape – the tape embodying finite information in finite space and the machine with finite computation.

 These themes are not independent: as we have seen, as humans we interact with computation through the physical world and most commonly through devices, and always set within space whether in offices, homes, streets, countryside or open sea.